Twelve animals make up the traditional Chinese zodiac

 There are many taboos too.
 Washing your hair signifies washing away good luck, while the word for "four" is avoided, as it sounds like the word for "death".

-Feng Rongxin, a 52-year-old Beijing office worker, said people born in the Year of the Rabbit must wear red clothing and jewellery to ensure good fortune, and that setting the right atmosphere at home was important.
+Feng Rongxin, a 52-year-old Beijing office worker, said people born in the Year of the Rabbit must wear red clothing and jewellery to ensure good fortune, and that setting the right atmosphere at home

 "In my family, we'll make sure the house has a decorative rabbit feel.
 We'll put at least one rabbit (decoration) in the house for each member of the family, and with 14 people, that's a lot of rabbits," she said.

 "Rabbits are easy to take care of.
-People who frequently travel for business are especially fond of owning rabbits," said rabbit seller Chen Yuan.
+People who frequently travel for business are especially fond of owning rabbits," said rabbit seller Chen Yuan

-But People for the Ethical Treatment of Animals objects.
+But People for the Ethical Treatment of Animals

 No comments: